jpicon21/projects/invis-user-table/README.md

 npm run dev
 ```

-4. Open loaclahost url from terminal in your browser
+4. Open localhost url from terminal in your browser

 ## Build for Production